-Depending on the type of nystagmus, treatments and symptoms vary.
+Depending on the type of nystagmus, treatments, and symptoms vary.
 Approximately 1 in 1000 babies are born with nystagmus, but adults are affected by it, too.

-Nystagmus presents as drifting or wobbly eyes.
-Congenital nystagmus is primarily diagnosed in infancy or childhood.
+The condition also has 5 classifications of diagnoses.
+One of those is congenital nystagmus which physicians diagnose primarily in infancy or childhood.
 However, acquired nystagmus can be caused by illness or side effects of prescribed or misused medications.
-Congenital nystagmus is more prevalent.
+Of the two, congenital nystagmus is more prevalent.

-HOW TO OBSERVE
+HOW TO OBSERVE #NystagmusAwarenessDay

 The Nystagmus Network sponsors International Nystagmus Awareness Day to promote worldwide support, fund research, and raise awareness for the eye condition.

 Other vision focused observances on the calendar include:

 - National Different Colored Eyes Day

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!